 Factors considered by the IRS before accepting your offer

 What assets could the government potentially seize or require you to sell to satisfy your balance?
 Cars, boats, cash, inheritance, and real estate are all assessed.
-Unlike other tax resolution services, True Resolve Tax ensures that all your assets are protected before you apply for the Offer in Compromise.
+Unlike other tax resolution services, True Resolve Tax Professionals ensures that all your assets are protected before you apply for the OIC.
 The IRS will only accept your offer if it is at least equal to the value of your assets.

 Disposable Monthly Income

 Disposable monthly income is the amount that you retain after monthly expenses.
 It is the difference between your monthly income and your monthly expenses.
 Your disposable income determines the value of your monthly installments.
 If you are left with two years on your statute of limitations, and you owe the IRS $10,000.
 After a financial assessment, the Internal Revenue Service calculates your monthly disposable income as $200; they will expect at least $4,800 ($200 each month for two years) to settle the $10,000 debt; that is if you do not have assets that can be liquidated to satisfy the obligation.
 Not a bad deal.

 Is the liability dischargeable according to Chapter 7 or the Chapter 13 bankruptcy case?
 If it is dischargeable and the IRS is aware of that, your offer is more likely to be accepted.